anthonybaulo/stock-indicator-analysis/README.md

 * Refactor the pipeline script
 	* Isolate individual functions
 	* Add logging
-	* Make the code more modular for different test conditions and trading conditions
+	* Create more robust and modular environment for testing and trading conditions
 * Refine the schema of the Postgres database
 * Include 4398 observations from NYSE, after removing ETFs
 * Include conditions for inter-day trades